justindomke/marbl/README.md

 marbl
 =====

-Marginal based learning of Conditional Random Field parameters
+Marginal based learning of Conditional Random Field parameters.

+This roughly corresponds to…